Appreciated by kings and princes, Jean-Martin Charcot was the most famous physician of his time, adopting the nickname “Napoleon of Neurosis.”.

 Chairman of Diseases of the Nervous System

-This moment was the pivotal point which marked the emergence of psychology as an independent academic discipline.
+This moment was the pivotal point that marked the emergence of psychology as an independent academic discipline.

 Traumatic Versus Psychogenic Paralyses